No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 It'd be a national outcry.

-If they're gonna if they're gonna do a black-only outreach upreach, I'm not predicting it, but would let me ask, would you be surprised if you heard somebody in this regime say that we were going to have a program designed to teach young white children about racism and its evils,
+If they're going to do a black-only outreach, upreach, I'm not predicting it, but would you be surprised if you heard somebody in this regime say that we were going to have a program designed to teach young white children about racism and its evils and do our best to eradicate it from the

-That would not surprise me at all.
+That would not surprise me at all if this regime did that.

 Now, here's what everybody needs to know.

-The reason this is being done, and the reason Don Lemon's applauding it, is because blacks have been disadvantaged from the days of the founding.
+The reason this is being done and the reason Don Lemon's applauding it is because blacks have been disadvantaged from the days of the founding.

-This has been a white-dominated culture.
+This has been a white-dominated culture, and this is long overdue.

-Because this is evidence of how unjust and unequal this country's been.
+This favoritism is needed to finally even and level the playing field because this is evidence of how unjust and unequal this country's been.

 And so we are going to spend a little time on this Brothers Keepers program for minority kids to help them overcome the bigoted racist discrimination they face every day in this country.

-And that's that is what is being applauded.
+And that is what is being applauded.

 What's the question?